BryanChan777/grokking_algorithms/README.md

 This is the code in my book [Grokking Algorithms](https://www.manning.com/bhargava).

-Also check out [Python Tutor](http://pythontutor.com/), a great website that helps you step through Python code line by line.
+Check out [Python Tutor](http://pythontutor.com/), a website that guides you through Python code line by line.

 ## Errata